hyojoonkim/justaclass/syllabus.md

 ---

 ### Presentations
+For some classes, we will start with a presentation by a student.
+This will depend on the final class size.
+The
-For most of the classes, we will start with a presentation by a student.
-The presentation should be around 10-15 minutes and summarize the paper we want to discuss for the day.
+presentation should be around 10-15 minutes and summarize the paper we want to discuss for the day.
 You don't have to cover everything in the paper.
 The presentation is to set the stage and spark the interesting discussion we will